A Digital Nomad Guide to Freetown

 Some online places to look for housing are Freetown Announce Yahoo Group, Visit Sierra Leone agency, Sierra Leone Property Solutions, forums at expat websites like Internations.org or expat Facebook groups.

 Given the heat and traffic jams, proximity to work can be an important factor to consider.
-Also check utility supplies.
-For example, if your new home has a direct water supply (and reserve) or if you will have to pay for deliveries to an outdoor tank.
-Also how many electricity you could obtain per day, if the house has a backup generator, which type, if its use would be limited to certain hours of the day or if you would need to buy your own (you can also rent one per month).
+Also, check utility supplies.
+For example, if your new home has a direct water supply (and reserve) or if you will have to pay for deliveries to an outdoor tank and also how much electricity you could obtain per day, if the house has a backup generator, which type, if its use would be limited to certain hours of the day or if you would need to buy your own (you can also rent one per month).